grantsrb/java-Matrices/README.md

-deepCopy(double[] vector) | double[][] | returns deep copy of vector. equals(double[][] matrix1, double[][] matrix2) | boolean | Returns true if two matrices are deep copies of each other. equals(double[] vector1, double[] vector2) | boolean | Returns true if two vectors are deep copies of each other. maxIndex(double[] vector) | int | Returns the index of the first occurrence of the maximum value within the vector. multiplyMatrix(double[][] leftMatrix, double[][] rightMatrix) | double[][] | Completes standard matrix multiplication.
+deepCopy(double[] vector) | double[][] | returns deep copy of vector. equals(double[][] matrix1, double[][] matrix2) | boolean | Returns true if two matrices are deep copies of each other. equals(double[] vector1, double[] vector2) | boolean | Returns true if two vectors are deep copies of each other. firstNonZeroIndex(int startIndex, double[] vector) | int | Returns index of first non-zero value in vector on or past startIndex. maxIndex(double[] vector) | int | Returns the index of the first occurrence of the maximum value within the vector. multiplyMatrix(double[][] leftMatrix, double[][] rightMatrix) | double[][] | Completes standard matrix multiplication.
 Returns null if leftMatrix column count is not equal to the rightMatrix row count. multiplyScalar(double scalar, double[][] matrix) | double[][] | Multiplies each cell in matrix by scalar value and returns deep copy of result.